-The date indicator on a watch is a very useful daily tool, but when a 30-day month arrives you wonder each time how to set the date on yourwatch.
+The date indicator on a watch is a very useful tool in your daily life, but when a 30-day month arrives you always wonder how to set the date on your watch.
 We will explain how to set the date on your watch.

-To set the date on a classic quartz watch, it's very simple:
+To set the date on a classic quartz watch, it is very simple:

-3 - When you are finished, press the crown to put it in position 0.
+- When you are finished, press the crown to position 0.

-If as our shows Concordia, your watch uses a screw down crown, please follow the same instructions as before, except that you need to unscrew the crown from your watch before you can pull out the crown and set the date.
-To be sure not to damage the screw thread and your watch, when you screw it back on, take this simple precaution: use your thumb and forefinger, press the crown against the screw thread and turn it down (counterclockwise).
-After a little while you will hear and feel a "click" which will indicate that the crown is properly engaged, you can then screw it in (clockwise) with peace of mind.
+- Screw-in crown and date change: If like our Concordia watch, your watch uses a screw-in crown, please follow the same instructions as above, except that you have to unscrew the crown of your watch before you can pull the crown out and set the date.
+To make sure you don't damage the screw-in thread and your watch, when you screw it back in, take this simple precaution: using your thumb and forefinger, press the crown against the screw-in thread and turn it down (counterclockwise).
+After a while you will hear and feel a "click" which means that the crown is well engaged, you can then screw it in (clockwise) with peace of mind.